edorolle/mmachine-core/README.md

 just by writing one line of code.

-![Example project directory created](./example_dir.png) It launches airflow on docker-compose and sets up a dbt project while smoothly moving dependencies.
+![Example project directory created](./example_dir.png)

+It works by launching airflow on docker-compose and sets up a dbt project while smoothly moving dependencies.

 ## Quickstart